Valps/gta2-tm-scr-decompiler/README.md

 ## Known issues

-- If you try to decompile a script that uses the memory changer command (CHANGE_GANG_CHAR_RESPECT), it will give \<STRNOTFOUND\> to the first parameter as decompiler will expect it to be a GANG from SET_GANG_INFO instead of a COUNTER.
+- If you try to decompile a script that uses the memory changer command (CHANGE_GANG_CHAR_RESPECT), it will give \<*STRNOTFOUND*\> to the first parameter as decompiler will expect it to be a GANG from SET_GANG_INFO instead of a COUNTER.

 ## Compiling and building

-- To compile & build the decompiler, execute "compile_and_build.bat" from the root folder.
+- To compile & build the decompiler, execute "*compile_and_build.bat*" from the root folder.
 Ensure that you have installed "Python", "Meson Build System" and "Ninja".
-The executable will be created at $ROOT_FOLDER$/build/ as well as libscrd.dll.
+The executable will be created at **%ROOT_FOLDER%/build/** as well as libscrd.dll.
+Delete the "build" folder if you want to recompile.
-- To compile & build the Graphic User Interface (GUI), execute "compile_build.bat" from $ROOT_FOLDER$/gui/.
+- To compile & build the Graphic User Interface (GUI), execute "*compile_build.bat*" from **%ROOT_FOLDER%/gui/**.
 Ensure that you have installed a Java Development Kit (JDK) in your system as well as Java Runtime Environment (JRE) to run the GUI.
-- The GUI file "GUIInterface.jar" and the decompiler executable "scr_decompiler.exe" as well as "libscrd.dll" must be at the same folder in order to work properly.
+- The GUI file "*GUIInterface.jar*" and the decompiler executable "*scr_decompiler.exe*" as well as "*libscrd.dll*" must be at the same folder in order to work properly.

 Greetings from Valps.